baliyanvinay/Django-Interview-Preparation/README.md

 ## 27. How would you create models from legacy DB?
 ## 28. Difference between Django and Flask
 ## 29. Explain Middlewares.
 What methods are required within a middleware?
+## 30. Explain the request flow when a url is hit.